DjoserGenomics/djosergenomics.github.io/_posts/2025-08-06-Scroll-2-Hesy-Ras-Diagnostics.md

    - Aggregates reports from multiple tools into one view
    - Great for large projects

-For this tutorial, we’ll use **FastQC** — one of the most widely used and beginner-friendly tools for RNA-seq QC and **MultiQC** for report aggregation.
+For this tutorial, we’ll use **FastQC**, one of the most widely used and beginner-friendly tools for RNA-seq QC and **MultiQC** for report aggregation.

 ---